lucho20cero8/Electronica_Digital_III/StudenProjects/2019A/tuParqueadero/Readme.md

 python Load.py
 ```

-Finally we can see the data that is being uploaded to Thing Speak through the asigned link:
+Finally we can see the data that is being uploaded to Thing Speak through the assigned link:

 https://thingspeak.com/channels/781069 - Website
 ***
 ### Authors:
-**Universidad de Ibagué**
-**Programa de Electrónica**
+**Universidad de Ibagué** - **Programa de Electrónica**
 **Asignatura: Electrónica Digital III 2019A**

  * Julian Felipe Montaña Aguilar